OzzyGomes/Chat-with-PDFs/README.md

 </ol>

 <h2>Dependencies and Installation</h2>
-<p>To install the MultiPDF Chat App, please follow these steps:</p>
+<p>To install the Chat with PDFs App, please follow these steps:</p>

 <ol>
         <li>Clone the repository to your local machine.</li>